chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 Deployments that are in a completed state can also be `Archived` to hide them from the main Deployments screen.
 This is helpful if you'd like to reduce clutter on the main deployments screen without discarding the information the completed report contains.

-You can access archived deployments from the `Reports -> Deployments` page in the left sidebar of the CCM dashboard.
+You can access archived deployments from the `Reports -> Deployments` page in the left sidebar of the Chocolatey Central Management dashboard.

 ## Deployment Statuses